Play Live Radio

 KCLU

-The popularity of the activity has soared at the senior living facility
+The popularity of the activity has soared at the senior living facility.

-Moore says the ukulele is ideal for the seniors to learn and play because of its easy to learn chords and small size.
+Moore says the ukulele is ideal for seniors to learn and play because of its easy to learn chords and small size.

 "Ukulele's perfect.
-It's tiny, it's light," she says.
+It's tiny, it's light," she explained.

-"Whenever I'm kind of down or achy or just not with it, all I have to do is pick up a ukulele and sing for 10 minutes and it's gone.
+"Whenever I'm kind of down or achy or just not with it, all I have to do is pick up a ukulele and sing for 10 minutes, and it's gone.
 I feel like a new person," she said.

-"And then I read all kinds of things about dementia and the importance of socialization, which we do.
-They say learn a new instrument or learn a language, so we're doing that.
-And the singing is making new dendrites in our brains," said Moore.
+"And then I read all kinds of things about dementia and the importance of socialization, which we do," said Moore.
+"They say learn a new instrument or learn a language, so we're doing that.
+And the singing is making new dendrites in our brains."

 "It's the most fun part of my week," said Donaldson.